flexera-public/policy_templates/cost/aws/ec2_compute_optimizer/README.md

   - `billing_center_viewer`

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

+### Compute Optimizer

+Since this policy template relies on the AWS Compute Optimizer, it must be enabled in the various accounts and regions that one wishes to obtain recommendations for.
+Please consult the [relevant AWS documentation](https://docs.aws.amazon.com/compute-optimizer/latest/ug/getting-started.html) for more information on how to do this.

 ## Supported Clouds